JetBrains/kotlin-web-site/pages/docs/reference/server-overview.md

  * [Micronaut](https://micronaut.io/) is a modern, JVM-based, full-stack framework for building modular, easily testable microservice and serverless applications.
 It comes with a lot of built-in, handy features.

- * [http4k](https://http4k.org/) is the Functional toolkit for Kotlin HTTP applications, written in pure Kotlin and with a tiny footprint.
-The library is based on the "Your Server as a Function" paper from Twitter and represents modelling both HTTP Servers and Clients as simple Kotlin functions which can be composed together.
+ * [http4k](https://http4k.org/) is the functional toolkit with a tiny footprint for Kotlin HTTP applications, written in pure Kotlin.
+The library is based on the "Your Server as a Function" paper from Twitter and represents modeling both HTTP Servers and Clients as simple Kotlin functions that can be composed together.

  * [Javalin](https://javalin.io) is a very lightweight web framework for Kotlin and Java which supports WebSockets, HTTP2 and async requests.